NavyaG-lab/Tech-writer/datasets/core-datasets/README.md

 ## For consumers

-### What is a core dataset?
+### What is a core dataset

 Basically, it is a dataset that shares a common documentation format, design pattern and testing convention.
 By following core datasets design requirements,  it becomes more stable, reliable and traceable.
 Further details on how to reach these requirements can be found [here](#general-requirements-for-core-datasets).

-### What are the advantages of using a core dataset?
+### What are the advantages of using a core dataset

 On the consumer side, these are the advantages of using a core dataset: